viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{% /tab %}}
 {{< /tabs >}}

-Let's write a function that toggles your mock sub motor on and off every second.
+Write a function that toggles your sub-part's motor on and off every second:
-You can do that with this function.

 {{< tabs >}}
 {{% tab name="Python" %}}